mattbierner/blog.mattbierner.com/_posts/2016-10-30-beyond-the-void-star.md

 But there's a twinkle in his eye.
 He's sensed an opportunity to make a little something.
 He can never turn that down.

 "But," he continues, "perhaps Hollerbak did hear *something* about Kurtz.
-Information like that though... not cheep.
+Information like that though... not cheap.
 Seeing as it's you though, let's make it a thousand or so for all my trouble."

 He makes paying him sound like charity work.
 Good thing he doesn't know who I'm working for, or it'd be a hundred times that.
 Probably thinks I'm just another one of those washed up crazies, heading out after Kurtz.